fwswdev/BeagleBoneEmbeddedLinux/README.md

 # BeagleBoneEmbeddedLinux
-This is my experiments for the BeagleBone Black
+This will be my experimental git for the BeagleBone Black

 All codes are written in C/C++, GCC for Arm, and debugged using GDB